SteelCompendium/data-md-dse/Bestiary/Bugbear Roughneck.md

   t1: 5 damage
   t2: 9 damage; one target is [[Grabbed|grabbed]]; one target gets push 2
   t3: 12 damage; one target is [[Grabbed|grabbed]]; one target gets vertical push 3
+  effects:
+  - name: 5 Malice
+    effect: 'The distance becomes 1 Burst, the Attack keyword is replaced with Area, and the roughneck targets all enemies instead. '
 - name: Leaping Fury
   type: Action
   cost: 2d10 + 3